GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/workshops.md

 ---
 **Coming Workshops**

 Due to the Coronavirus, in-person workshops are on hold.
 We are working on other teaching and learning opportunities.
+See [John Neal's Website](https://www.johnnealbooks.com/prod_detail_list/instructor-book-supply-lists) for a list of online classes.

 [Guild Gift Certificate Order Form](/img/gvcg-gift-certificate.pdf)